shayen71421/fyugp/README.md

 ---

-## 💫 Authors

-> Built with passion by the student innovators of **Sahrdaya College of Engineering and Technology** for **Techathlon 2024-25** under the mentorship of our faculty and the vision of ICT Academy of Kerala.

----

 ## 🧠 FYUGP + GenAI = Future of Education

 EDUSYNC proves that **AI can empower students** to make **data-driven academic decisions**, improve mental well-being, and **thrive in a personalized learning ecosystem** — aligning perfectly with the vision of **FYUGP and NEP 2020**.